Black Children Have the Right to be Children

 Trayvon’s Story

 Similarly, Trayvon Martin was seventeen when he was murdered.
-Martin died on February 26, 2012 after he was shot by George Zimmerman, a a neighborhood watch volunteer at a gated community in Sanford, Florida.
+Martin died on February 26, 2012 after he was shot by George Zimmerman, a neighborhood watch volunteer at a gated community in Sanford, Florida.

 In their book “Rest in Power: A Parents’ Story of Love, Injustice, and the Birth of a Movement” by Sybrina Fulton and Tracy Martin, Fulton highlights the magnitude of the loss of her son: